Home » How To » How to Broadcast 24fps on TVs

 In response, TrueCut Motion technology has been developed to allow directors to fine-tune motion, blur, and frame rate settings after shooting, scene by scene.
 This process, called “motion estimation,” is similar to color correction and has become an integral part of the production process, ensuring a cinematically correct image.

-While progress in cinema is emerging, the development of technologies like EDR (Dolby Cinema) and HDR suggests that Hollywood will have to consider moving to higher frame rates in the future.
+While progress in cinema is emerging, developing technologies like EDR (Dolby Cinema) and HDR suggest Hollywood consider moving to higher frame rates.
 Particular attention should be paid to the booming home entertainment market, where an HDR movie ecosystem is looming, led by giants such as Apple, Disney, and Pixelworks, promising natural motion reproduction with TrueCut Motion.

 In 2018, attempts to adapt movie standards to HDR raised concerns about the inadequacy of existing projectors to meet the new requirements, particularly the need for LED walls to achieve high brightness and black depth.
 This text highlights the technical limitations that led to the choice of 24 frames per second in the 1920s to synchronize sound and image, laying the groundwork for sound cinema.

-However, reproducing 24-frame content on modern HDR displays can cause image shake, which can be uncomfortable for viewers.
-This raises questions about the need to maintain this standard, particularly on OLED or QD-OLED home screens with high brightness and contrast characteristics.
+However, reproducing 24-frame content on modern HDR displays can cause image shake, making viewers uncomfortable.
+This raises questions about maintaining this standard, particularly on OLED or QD-OLED home screens with high brightness and contrast characteristics.

 Technology manufacturers offer different solutions, such as motion smoothing.
 However, these solutions may not always consider the author’s intention and may not reproduce content as the creator intended.
 This highlights the need to reconsider frame rate standards in the era of HDR cinematography to balance technical capabilities with artistic vision.

-Therefore, it’s important to rethink 24fps in the age of HDR.
+Therefore, it’s crucial to rethink 24fps in the age of HDR.
 Did you know that historically, cinema projections have been shown at 24 frames per second with a brightness of 14 foot-lamberts (approximately 48 nits)?
 This has been considered the gold standard for movie theatres and has provided satisfactory viewing quality in dark auditoriums.
-However, with the introduction of HDR technology and modern displays, such as OLED and QD-OLED, this standard is now facing new challenges.
+However, this standard faces new challenges with the introduction of HDR technology and modern displays, such as OLED and QD-OLED.
 You may be experiencing image shake, which can be particularly noticeable in bright or contrasty scenes and may cause viewer discomfort.

 It’s important to note that while cinematography has technological advantages, it may appear outdated compared to modern techniques.